Jordan Ivey, LCSW, MSW

 Why Work with Me?

 I believe that YOU are the expert in your own healing.
-My job as your therapist is to collaborate with you, listen to you, and guide you on the path to uncovering your most aligned and joyful self.
+My job as your therapist is to collaborate with you, listen to you, and guide you on the path to uncovering your most aligned self.
 I work hard create a therapeutic space where you can be fully vulnerable and honest.
-Through treatment, I will help you get to the root of your challenges, explore your emotions and values, and gain new insights into yourself.
+Through treatment, I will help you get to the root of your challenges, explore your emotions and values, and gain new insight into who you are.

-My approach is warm, relational, and collaborative.
+My therapeutic style is warm, relational, and collaborative.
 I utilize a mix of evidence-based interventions in my practice.
-Through our work together, I will guide you in the process of deep self-inquiry to develop a greater understanding and appreciation of yourself.
+Through our work together, I will guide you in the process of deep self-inquiry to develop a greater understanding and appreciation of you and your unique history.
 I will teach you skills to foster awareness and acceptance of your emotions.
-We will dig deep into the underlying needs that drive your feelings.
-I will also incorporate mindfulness, self-compassion, attachment-based, and somatic practices into your treatment to help you with emotional and nervous system regulation.
+We will dig deep into the underlying needs that drive your feelings and behaviors.
+I will also incorporate mindfulness and self-compassion practices into your treatment to help you with emotional and nervous system regulation.

 What to Expect

-In our first few sessions together, I will conduct a comprehensive assessment to further understand your needs.
-We will then collaborate to identify your unique treatment goals so that you are not in therapy longer than necessary.
+During our first few sessions together, I will conduct a comprehensive assessment to further understand your history and needs.
+We will then collaborate to identify your targeted treatment goals that will guide your care.

 Then, the true work begins!
-In addition to providing a listening ear, you can expect me to provide insight, challenge unhelpful patterns of thinking and behaving, uncover underlying needs that are contributing to your distress, and give you tangible strategies to improve your relationships, all while emphasizing your unique abilities and strengths.
+In addition to providing a listening ear, you can expect me to provide insight into patterns of thinking and behaving, uncover underlying emotional and relational needs that are contributing to these patterns, and give you tangible strategies to improve your relationships and regulate your nervous system— all while emphasizing your unique abilities and strengths.

 Spending one hour a week with a trusted and skilled therapist can transform your relationship with others and with yourself.
 If you are ready to begin your healing journey, reach out to me today.